 The first place I save my photos is on an external hard drive.
 But do you know the right type to get?

 If your only goal is to buy a hard drive with massive storage space, then you want a RAID 0 drive.
 This means that if the external hard drive contains three x 6 TB drives, then your total space on the external hard drive will be 18 TB.

 The next type of external hard drive setup is called RAID 1.
 This is the ultimate in redundancy, but you will lose storage space.
-If you have three x 6 TB drives in your RAID 1 external drive box, then the total storage space is just 6 TB.
+If you have 3 x 6 TB drives in your RAID 1 external drive box, then the total storage space is just 6 TB.
 But the upside is safety.
 You could lose two of the three drives and your data will be protected.
 Each drive is a mirror copy of the next.

-The happy medium is a RAID 5 setup.
+The happy medium is a RAID 5 backup setup.
 This gives you both redundancy and more storage space at the same time.
-If you have three x 6 TB drives then your total storage space will be 12 TB.
+If you have 3 x 6 TB drives then your total storage space will be 12 TB.
 You could lose one of the three drives and your data will still be safe on the other two.

 This is exactly what happened to me last year.
 I had a RAID 5 external drive and lost one drive out of three, but my data was safe.
 I replaced the dead drive and I was good to go.

-The second place I save my photos is in the cloud.
+The second place I backup my photos is in the cloud.
 I have a paid Dropbox account and everything saved onto the external drive is automatically backed up to dropbox.
 This is super handy when I am away from the studio because I always have access to my photos.

 It also works in reverse.
 If I take a photo on my cell phone, I can save it to dropbox through the dropbox app on my phone.
 Then, instantly the photo is backed up onto my external drive in the studio so I have access to it right away.

 Your photos are like the diary of your life.
 Losing them would be as devastating as having your house burn to the ground.
 If you take steps now, you will protect your precious memories when the inevitable hard drive crash comes your way.